achelm15/coral/yolov5/README.md

 This folder contains scripts necessary to run an edge optimized version of YOLOv5

 To run on Coral:
-  - python3 detect.py --weights MODEL_PATH --source SOURCE --imgsz INPUT_SIZE --data DATASET_YAML --conf CONFIDENCE_PARAMETER
+  - python3 detect.py --weights MODEL_PATH --source SOURCE --imgsz INPUT_SIZE --data DATASET_YAML --conf CONFIDENCE_PARAMETER\n

     MODEL_PATH - location of the model
     SOURCE - location of the source image or video